-SWANSEA – James E. Dolin of Swansea, MA has been re-elected to serve as President of the Citizens for Citizens, Inc. (CFC) Board of Directors.
-Mr. Dolin was chosen by a unanimous vote during the CFC Annual Meeting held at the Venus De Milo Restaurant June 18,2014.
-Also elected as CFC officers were First Vice President, Jacqueline Cummings; Second Vice President, Marin Vat; Treasurer, Eugene J. Kosinski, Jr.; and Secretary, Ronald Costa.
+James E. Dolin was re-elected as President of the Board of Directors of Citizens for Citizens at the annual meeting held June 24 at the Venus de Milo in Swansea.
+Other officers elected were First Vice President, Jacqueline Cummings, Second Vice President, Raymond Almeida, Treasurer, Eugene J. Kosinski, and Ronald Costa Secretary.

 Dolin recognized three former members of CFC that recently retired.
 Long time Executive Director, Mark A. Sullivan, Jr., former Head Start Director, Neil Lynch and Arlene Greenhalgh from the finance department.

 CFC President James E. Dolin Opening the Annual Meeting

 The presentations of scholarships and awards to members of the community were given.
 Receiving the Edward “Jud” Sullivan Scholarship was Danielle Simoes presented by Jackie Cummings.
 Ms. Simoes is a 2015 graduate of Westport High School ranking 2nd in her class with a GPA of 4.375.
 She was a student at CFC’s After School Child Care Program as well as CFC’s Family Child Care program.

 Danielle is the President of Students Against Destructive Decisions a member of the National Honor Society and a mentor in the Peer Mentoring Program.

 She will be attending Bridgewater State University majoring in education.
 Her professional goal is to become an elementary teacher in Special Education.